kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Jekyll is increasing in popularity: I'm guessing this is due to the fact that it can [easily create a site which can be hosted on GitHub for free](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 Also, Jekyll's attracting [lots of contributors](https://github.com/mojombo/jekyll/graphs/contributors) that are working together to make the platform better.

 I'm happy with Jekyll but please note that walking away from WordPress was not easy after using it for five years.
 WordPress did a lot of work via its high-quality plugins...work that's now 100% my responsibility.
-I switched over to Jekyll because

 Migrating from WordPress to Jekyll isn't always the "right" solution: [a succinct post from Chirs Coyier](http://css-tricks.com/just-use-insert-cms-still-love-wordpress/ "Chris Coyier post on CMS software over static site generators") sums up why.